 Last but not least, note the technical details of LinkedIn cover photos.
 Your cover photo should be 1584px x 396px and should be a JPG, PNG, or GIF file.

-For one, it’s a problem because it’s boring and certainly won’t set you apart from the millions of other people with similar job titles on the network.
+You can technically just use your current or desired job title as your headline, but that’s not going to set you apart from the millions of other people with similar job titles on the network.
 And if you work for a company that isn’t well-known, it’s just not very impressive.

-It’s also redundant, since people can scroll down your profile to see what your current position is at what company.
+It’s also redundant since people can scroll down your profile to see what your current position is at what company.

 Conveying all the above is no easy feat considering you only get 120 characters for your headline.

-Tip 1: Highlight your unique value proposition.
+Tip 1: Highlight your unique value proposition

 Your LinkedIn headline should advertise your “So what?” or answer the question, “Why should I stop and click on this profile?”

 Journalist with a marketing mindset.
-(This is my current headline.)

 When I think of high-caliber writing, I think of journalism-quality content.
 The problem is many journalists aren’t marketers as well.
 This headline combines two complementary skills that most people don’t have both of, making me stand out from other “content marketers.”

-Tip 2: Consider your target audience.
+Tip 2: Consider your target audience